 For instance, both Coca Cola and oatmeal are full of carbohydrates.
 The Coke contains 35 grams of carbs all in the form of simple sugar.
 That's about 150 calories that is drunk and used pretty quickly by the body and has been shown in research to not satisfy hunger well.
 In many cases folks drink that extra 35 grams of carbohydrates along with a meal and it is simply added calories that they don't need.

 The key to eating healthy and keeping your husband from being diabetic is to eat great quality calories including great quality carbohydrates.
-Get rid of the junk food, processed snacks, sodas and fill the house with whole grains, beans, fruits and nuts.
+Get rid of the junk food, processed snacks, and sodas, and fill the house with whole grains, beans, fruits, and nuts.

 Weight loss is key for most of those with pre-diabetes and a good place to begin learning about a healthy diet is to look at the Mediterranean Diet information on the Dr. Gourmet web site:

 The meal planning software makes use of these diet principles and can help create a healthy diet plan for you and your husband:

 Good luck to you and your husband.